 The image below shows the upload and download speeds and ping and jitter values.

 LAHCF is set to lead the nation in providing the highest possible Internet speeds.
-We have left traditional copper wired vendors of AT&T U-VERSE and even cable Comcast thick wire technology behind.
-In a nut shell, any type of copper wired Internet service just can not compete with a fiber (glass) technology when you have any distance involved.
+We have left traditional copper-wired vendors of AT&T U-VERSE and even cable Comcast thick wire technology in the dust.
+In a nut shell, any type of copper/metal wired Internet service just can not compete with a fiber (glass) technology when you have any distance involved.
 Have you ever received a mailer for a 10 gigabit up and down service from any vendor?
 Until a vendor offers fiber to the premise (house) like LAHCF, they simply can not support anything close to 10 gigabit without a direct fiber connection.

-There is a good reason why 99.999 percent of Internet traffic is transported over fiber and not copper wire based lines.
+There is a good reason why 99.999 percent of Internet traffic is transported over fiber and not copper wire-based lines.
 Why should our Internet speed come to a grinding slow speed when it gets to our last residential 1/4 mile?
 Our current telcos don’t want to invest in our communities to bring fiber to our homes.
 As long-term residents and property owners, we can see the value of investing in a fiber-to-home solution and are willing to see that investment over a 20-year span.
 Telcos need to show their investment in an upgrade is paid for in a much shorter time frame, like 1-2 years, much harder for them to risk that investment.

 Next Level Networks was founded by broadband industry veterans seeking to bring down the cost of fiber to the home internet delivery.
 Next Level Networks will build and operate the Gigabit -class symmetrical network.
 The LAH community Fiber network will be owned by all of its members and operating under an agreement with Next Level Networks.
 This will allow each neighborhood or community to be in control of its own communication future.